learn-co-curriculum/react-hooks-redux-action-creators/README.md

 // -> { type: 'todos/add', payload: 'watch netflix' }
 ```

-So essentially by wrapping our action in a function, we are able to easily keep
+By wrapping our action in a function, we are able to easily keep some of the
-some of the action properties the same, like type, while changing others, like
+action properties the same, like type, while changing others, like the payload.
-the payload.
 We would dispatch the action in the following way:

 ```javascript
 store.dispatch(addTodo("buy groceries"));